DFE-Digital/bat-design-history/app/posts/school-placements/2023-08-03-experiment-3-exploring-how-providers-might-report-information-about-school-placements.md

 ![Image showing the surplus subjects](experiment-3-report-information--surplus-subjects.png 'Question page: What subjects does this surplus apply to?')

-As with the shortage subjects list, for this prototype, we only show secondary subjects.
+As with the shortage subjects list, we only showed secondary subjects for this prototype.
 However, the list will include all subjects for which the provider can create courses on Publish.

 The surplus subjects question is repeated if the user has previously selected mentors and trainees (once for each option).